Kipling’s Warning to Empires

 Thy mercy on Thy People, Lord!

-What tears my heart with Trump’s reelection is the sense that there is so much good that our power could have done that will now be wasted, if not turned to active destruction.
+What tears my heart with Trump’s reelection is the sense that there is so much good that we could have done with our power that will now be wasted and even turned to active destruction.
 Both we and the rest of the world will pay a severe price.